Sturmflut/sturmflut.github.io/_posts/2015-06-27-ubuntu-app-scope-wishlist-june-2015.markdown

 - E-Learning for languages (Babbel, busuu, duolingo etc.) and other areas.
 (There is [Lang][lang-appexplorer].)

-- More Fitness tracker apps like FitApp, Runtastic etc.
+- More Fitness tracker apps like Endomondo, FitApp, Runtastic etc.

 - FlightRadar24